-The incident occurred during 11-day Southern Caribbean cruise (itinerary Dec 12-23) roundtrip from homeport San Juan Puerto Rico to the islands St Croix USVI, St Kitts, Antigua, Curacao, Aruba, Bonaire and St Thomas USVI.
+The incident occurred during 11-day Southern Caribbean cruise (itinerary Dec 12-23) roundtrip from homeport San Juan Puerto Rico to the islands St Croix USVI, St Kitts, Antigua, Curacao, Aruba, Bonaire, and St Thomas USVI.

 03 July 2017Crew / Passenger Injuries and Overboards

 “Mass casualty incident” is a multiple-casualty incident/situation in which emergency med services resources (personnel, equipment) are overwhelmed by the number/severity of the casualties.
 The incident occurred during 11-day “Independence Day Cruise” (itinerary June 27 – July 7) roundtrip from homeport NYC to Canada, with call ports Bar Harbor ME, Saint John NB, Halifax NS, Portland ME, Boston MA, Newport RI.

-In March 2017, due to electrical issue with one of the ship’s propulsion motors, two cruises (roundtrips from San Juan Puerto Rico) were officially cancelled.
+In March 2017, due to an electrical issue with one of the ship’s propulsion motors, two cruises (roundtrips from San Juan Puerto Rico) were officially canceled.
 These were itineraries March 27 – April 1 (5-day to St Thomas, St Maarten, St Kitts) and the following itinerary April 1-8 (7-day to Barbados, St Lucia, Antigua, St Maarten, St Thomas).

 The ship remained fully operational (no impact on its maneuverability).
 Itinerary April 8-15 was modified, with call port Frederiksted (St Croix Island) dropped.
 The following itinerary (April 15-22) was shortened from 7 to 4 days.
-For the last “mini cruise” from Puerto Rico, all passengers were compensated with air fare ($200 PP) and given the option to re-book on another Celebrity cruise for that week.
+For the last “mini cruise” from Puerto Rico, all passengers were compensated with airfare ($200 PP) and given the option to re-book on another Celebrity cruise for that week.

 It was estimated that each of the affected passengers lost around USD 1,000 in airfare and hotels expenses.
 This accident confirms that purchasing travel insurance is a must.

-|06 December 2015||Crew / Passenger Deaths|
+06 December 2015Crew / Passenger Deaths